Annual Immersion Trips

 FCE Delegations to El Salvador

 The FCE leads yearly cultural immersion trips to El Salvador for people of all ages and walks of life.
 Participants stay with host families in the Sister City community and participate in a range of activities around the country.
-Activities may include peering into the crater of a volcano, touring an organic fair trade coffee cooperative, meeting with community leaders, visiting the site of the 1989 Jesuit massacre, touring the art workshop of El Salvador’s most famous artist, Fernando Llort, paying respects at Archbishop Oscar Romero’s house and tomb, eating lots of pupusas, volunteering at the local school, participating in activities with our Sister City community and MUCH MORE!
+Activities may include peering into the crater of a volcano, touring an organic fair trade coffee cooperative, meeting with community leaders, visiting the site of the 1989 Jesuit massacre, touring the art workshop of El Salvador’s most famous artist, Fernando Llort, paying respects at Archbishop Oscar Romero’s house and tomb, eating lots of pupusas, spending time at the local school, participating in activities with our Sister City community and MUCH MORE!
 If you are interested in participating in our next delegation, please contact us for more information.
 The trips typically last 9-10 days and cost approximately $1,800, which includes all expenses.
-See a sample itinerary below!
+Check out a typical trip schedule below!

 Day 1 Travel day to San Salvador, arriving late evening.
 After a traditional dinner of pupusas in Olocuilta, we’ll settle into the Guest House, Hostal San Jose.